Devi27-create/AWS-SNOWFLAKE-TABLEAU/README.md

 2. Goal of the Dashboard
 3. A Walkthrough of Key Visuals

-Example:

 **1. Key Questions:**

-Which Country/Region generates more profit?
-Which Country/Region has more sales?
-What's the average sales of Products?
-What's the total quantity sold in different countries?
+- **Energy Source Contribution:** Which specific energy sources are responsible for generating the highest amounts of KWH and CSU?
+(Understanding the contribution of various sources, such as solar, wind, fossil fuels, and hydroelectric power, is crucial for evaluating efficiency and sustainability.)

+- **International Usage Patterns:** Which countries exhibit the highest levels of KWH and CSU consumption?
+(Identifying these countries allows for a comparative analysis of energy usage trends and highlights potential areas for energy conservation efforts.)

+- **Regional Analysis:** What are the top six regions based on KWH and CSU usage?
+(This insight will aid in recognizing geographical patterns in energy consumption and guide resource allocation for energy initiatives.)

 **2. Goal of the Dashboard:**
 To deliver an interactive visual tool that enables the users to explore the data with ease.
-Uncover the sales trend.
+Uncover the usage of KWH and CSU.
+The primary objective of this dashboard is to provide users with an interactive and intuitive visual tool that simplifies data exploration and analysis.
+By allowing users to seamlessly navigate through the dataset.
+The dashboard helps to uncover intricate details regarding the usage patterns of KWH and CSU.
+This ultimately facilitates informed decision-making and encourages strategic planning for energy management and sustainability efforts.

 **3. A Walkthrough of Key Visuals:**